cowprotocol/solver-7702-delegate/README.md

 # Solver7702Delegate

 ERC-7702 delegation target for solver EOAs.
+Read more about the initiative [here](https://www.notion.so/cownation/Solver7702Delegate-Design-Doc-3588da5f04ca80a1b521c436abf17724).

 ## Usage